dbobrenko/dbobrenko.github.io/_posts/2016-11-03-async-deeprl.md

 **Deep Q Network (DQN)** is probably one of the most famous deep reinforcement learning algorithms nowadays, which uses a core idea of Q-learning ([1998, Sutton et al.](https://webdocs.cs.ualberta.ca/~sutton/book/bookdraft2016sep.pdf)).
 A classic Q-learning algorithm contains a function approximator $$Q(s_t, a_t) = \mathbb E[R_t\|s_t, a_t]$$, which predicts *maximum discounted reward if we will perform action `a` in state `s`*.
 In Q-learning given function approximator represented as a table (called Q-table), where rows - all possible states, columns - all available in-game actions.
 During learning, such table fills with *maximum discounted rewards* for each action in each state.
 Since we will learn from raw screen pixels, even with resizing and preprocessing game screen there will be an extremely huge number of all possible states in Q-table.
 Concretely, in our case, where will be $$256^{84 \cdot 84 \cdot 4}$$ $$\approx  1.4e^{67970}$$ possible states in table, multiplied by the number of actions $$\approx 10^{67961}$$ GB of RAM memory (4 byte float), which is quite large I think :).
 And that is where comes Deep Q-Network, replacing huge and hulking Q-table with relatively small deep neural network.
-The main idea of DQN is to compress Q-table by learning to recognize in-game objects, their behavior, in order to predict **reward for each action** given the *state* (game screen).
-After we will get rewards for all possible actions in current state it becomes really easy to play - just choose an action with the highest expected reward!
+The main idea of DQN is to compress Q-table by learning to recognize in-game objects and their behavior, in order to predict **reward for each action** given the *state* (game screen).
+When rewards for all possible actions in current state recieved, it becomes really easy to play - just choose an action with the highest expected reward!
 Q-function can be represented as a recurrent equation, also called **Bellman equation**:

 $$Q(s_t, a_t) = r_t + \gamma max_{a_{t+1}} Q(s_{t+1}, a_{t+1}),$$

 where $$s_t$$ - state (in our case game screen),
-$$a_t$$ - action to execute (in our case it's one of the {no\_op, left, right} actions),
+$$a_t$$ - action to execute (in our case it's one of the {no operation, left, right} actions),
 $$r_t$$ - immediate reward from environment after performing action $$a_t$$ in state $$s_t$$,
 $$\gamma$$ - discount factor.
 Expression $$max_{a_{t+1}} Q(s_{t+1}, a_{t+1})$$ means "choose maximum reward value over predicted rewards per each action by Q-function for given next state".